 Newer AED's only shock once; however, some models do shock up to 3 times.
-If the patient is shocked but doesn't regain a pulse immediately, perform CPR for 2 minutes.
+If the patient is shocked but doesn't regain a pulse immediately perform CPR for 2 minutes.
+If a shock is not advised continue CPR.
+Make sure to stay clear of any large amounts of water or any metals.
+Make sure to shave the patient, if needed, when using an AED.
+Make sure to place the pads at least one inch away from any implanted devices or Transdermal medication patches (or remove patch).

-Note: Before using an AED, physical training is recommended.
+Note: Before using an AED physical training is recommended.